Kneeler-making – expert and amateur

 The picture is too small to be useful so it will need to be enlarged.
 Either use a programme or app on your PC or an online programme to enlarge or re-size an image.
 Or pop along to your local high street copy shop and ask them to enlarge the part of the page you want to use to A4 size.

-Mark out the centre lines first and centre your picture accordingly.
+Centre your tracing with care.
 The stitcher is going to need to know exactly how many stitches between the border and the tips of the beak and tail.
-The cautious will pin the three sheets of paper together.